 The first movement for a third party after the Civil War was that of the Greenback Party.
-It began as a movement of the small business class and farmers, but later joined by masses of workers.
+It began as a movement of the lower middle class and farmers, but was later joined by masses of workers.

 A tremendous economic crisis shook all America in 1873.
-According to a characterization of Roger W. Babson, there was a "panic which overwhelmed the business in this year."
+According to a characterization by Roger W. Babson, there was a "panic which overwhelmed the business in this year."
 We quote from Babson's book "Business Barometers for Anticipating Conditions."
 We shall continually quote this counsel of Wall Street as to the economic conditions of these different years.
-We do so just because he is the adviser of Wall Street and in order that it may be clear that we are not trying to interpret the events of those years for our political purposes.
+We do so expressly because he is the adviser of Wall Street and in order that it may be clear that we are not trying to interpret the events of those years to suit our political purposes.